armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-0.md

 ## Known Issues

-#### Dynamic Accounts for Kubernetes

-There is an issue with Dynamic Accounts for Kubernetes where the following issues occur:

-* Agents can be removed but still run on schedule.
-* Force cache refresh times out.
-* If you have the clean up agent setup, your data randomly disappears and reappears.

-These issues do not occur immediately, and you may even see modified accounts appear.

 #### Security update

 We continue to make Spinnaker's security a top priority.
 Although several CVEs are resolved, the following still exist: